Stability of Thin Shell and Wormhole Configurations: Schwarzschild, Schwarzschild -- (Anti-) de Sitter, and FLRW Spacetimes: FLRW spacetime

 Utilizing the above and (equation \ref{flrw mu}) we can express the $K_{\theta\theta}$ for the FLRW spacetime in the same manner,

 Using (equation \ref{M definition}) we can derive a new equation of motion,

 which is in the same form as before.

 Though, at the static solution $V =H\chi\neq 0$ generally. $V'$ may be be chosen to be $0$ for an equilibrium point.
-Thus, $V''>0$ will again yield stable equilibria.
+Thus, $V''>0$ again yields stable equilibria.
 Combining this with the transparency condition (equation \ref{flrw parameter surface}) and the fact that $V'=0$ at this point, gives stability conditions of

 Finally, we can express $M$ in a static case where $\dot{\chi}=H\chi$ as

 It is now clear that each new $K_{\theta\theta}$ takes on the same form as before but now has an additional positive term $\dot{\chi}=H\chi$ that incorporates the expansion.
 This positive term acts like a negative mass.
 For example, in the Schwarzschild spacetime, the expansion term allows an event horizon radius smaller than the traditional Schwarzschild radius.